FAQs

 • What kind of maintenance does a well require?

-Regular well maintenance includes annual water testing, inspection of the well cap and casing, monitoring pump performance and water clarity, and yearly pressure tank inspections.
-It is important to avoid storing chemicals or potential runoff sources near the well.
+Regular well maintenance involves annual water testing, inspecting the well cap and casing, checking pump performance, monitoring water clarity, and having the pressure tank inspected each year.
+It’s also important to avoid storing chemicals or runoff sources near the well.
+For reliable, professional well service, contact Hayes & Sims Drilling today.

 • Will the water be safe to drink?